 My first pick up I also got a cute little reusable bag with coupons and a pepsi and samples of items.
 All my items were well within expiration date.
 I purposefully ordered meat, produce, dairy, and fruit and vegetables.
 Every item was exceptional.

 In California, there is a charge for bags of 10 each.
-However, you can bring your own bags.
-I asked what I needed to do if I brought my bags and was told to let them know and they will bag my items for me.
-I started bringing my own bags and they bag all my like items together.
+However, you can bring your own bags and they’ll bag your items for you when loading.
+Each time, I bring my bags and they bag all my like items together.
 It’s a dream to unpack my bags at home now because all my refrigerated items are together, pantry items together, etc.

-I do love Aldi, but the convenience of picking up my items is priority for me right now while my body recovers.
+I do love Aldi, but the convenience of picking up my items is priority for me.
 I also like the win of sticking to my grocery list and not being “enticed” by the marketing while I shop.
+It is definitely as money saver for our grocery budget.

 I highly recommend Walmart Grocery Pick up!
 Let me know what you think in the comments!